Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 Once you rent a car and start driving along the dramatic coast of Sardinia, you’ll find cheerful small towns and postcard-perfect beaches that will make you never want to leave.

-Give or take a day, here’s a 7-day Sardinia road trip itinerary that will give you a sensible (and stunning) route through the island’s best sights.
+Give or take a day for travel time, you can follow this 7-day Sardinia road trip itinerary that will give you a sensible (yet stunning) route through the island’s best sights, beaches, and cities.

 What to Know Before Planning a Sardinia Road Trip